maansthoernvik/rabbitmq_client/README.md

 and provides an easy-to-use interface as well as event hooks on important happenings.

+### RMQConnection lifecycle hooks

 Subclassing `RMQConnection` requires the implementer to override three methods:
 `on_ready`, `on_close`, and `on_error`.

-Ready is called when the connection has established a connection and opened a channel.
+`on_ready` is called when `RMQConnection` has established a connection and opened a channel.

-Close is called when either the connection, or the channel closes for any reason.
+`on_close` is called when either the connection, or the channel closes for any reason.
 This means the implementer may receive two calls for one failed connection, one for the channel and one for the connection itself.
+This makes it important that `on_close` is made idempotent.

-Error is called when a recent action failed, such as an exchange declaration failure.
+`on_error` is called when a recent action failed, such as an exchange declaration failure.
 These hooks are meant to enable the implementer to react to the connection state and restore an operating state.
 The `RMQConnection` abstract base class is used by the `rabbitmq_client` project to implement its `RMQConsumer` and `RMQProducer` classes.

+### RMQConnection interface methods

 In addition to the hooks that need to be implemented by implementing classes, `RMQConnection` provides three public methods that can be used to interact